Where farm to table is a way of life

-The Adirondack Harvst Festival, held in September at the Essex County Fairgrounds, is one of the best ways to experience the region's many farms in one place.
+The Adirondack Harvest Festival, held in September at the Essex County Fairgrounds, is one of the best ways to experience the region's many farms in one place.
 This annual celebration is where good food, farmers, and educational opportunities come together for a weekend of fun.
-There's live music, roundtable discussions, and delicous food!
+There's live music, roundtable discussions, and delicious food!

 Farmers markets abound in the Lake Champlain Region.
 Visit one and you'll surely be impressed by the selection of locally-produced foods and wares.

 It's easy to find a market in the region just about any day of the week in the summer.

 Many restaurants in the Lake Champlain Region use locally-sourced ingredients, which means you can eat a farm-to-table meal while supporting local farmers, brewers, and restauranteurs.

 Where there is good food, there is good beer.
 And boy, is there good beer here.
 Farmers and brewers in the Lake Champlain Region have developed close working relationships, which means you're likely to have local ingredients in everything you eat and drink.

 Visit Agri-alley in Keeseville on Mace Chasm Road for three farms meeting all of your food needs — Mace Chasm, North Country Creamery and Clover Mead Cafe, and Fledging Crow — as well as your need for delicious craft beer at Ausable Brewing Company.
 Mace Chasm Road is located near scenic Ausable Chasm.

 Stop by Hub on the Hill and check out their market stocked with local farmers’ products and handcrafted wares.
 The Hub on the Hill is the Adirondacks' food hub and is located right next to Essex Farm.
 Plan a farm tour at Essex Farm to see where many Adirondack farmers get their start.
 Essex Farm offers a year-round, full-diet CSA.
 This is no small feat for one farm.